backstage/backstage/docs/features/software-catalog/index.md

 ## Adding components to the catalog

 The source of truth for the components in your software catalog are [metadata YAML files](descriptor-format.md) stored in source control (GitHub, GitHub Enterprise, GitLab, ...).
+Repositories can include multiple metadata files, and there's no requirement for metadata files to be placed in the repository root.

 There are 3 ways to add components to the catalog: